charlotearaneta/recruitment-screening-bot/case-study.md

 # 🤖 AI Recruitment Screening Bot
 ## Case Study

-AI Recruitment Screening Bot is a Python-based HR-Tech project that applies AI to automate first-round résumé screening.
-The tool evaluates a candidate’s résumé against a job description using a Large Language Model (OpenAI) and produces structured, unbiased insights—including match scores, strengths, gaps, and hiring recommendations.
+AI Recruitment Screening Bot is a Python-based HR Tech project that applies AI to automate first-round résumé screening.
+The tool evaluates a candidate’s résumé against a job description using a Large Language Model (OpenAI) and produces structured, unbiased insights, including match scores, strengths, gaps, and hiring recommendations.

 This project was developed as part of my transition from **Human Resources to technology**, combining my HR domain knowledge with newly acquired skills in **Python, automation, and AI**.
 It demonstrates how AI can augment recruitment workflows by handling repetitive screening tasks while preserving human judgment in final hiring decisions.